LindsayCDuncan/Command-Line/README.md

 # Command-Line
-A simple program that forks to run programs as given by the user
+An assignment from my operating systems class.
+This program forks to run processes as given by the user.